 (2) This chapter contains a number of provisions from the applicable federal rules, but not all such provisions.

 (1) Development of written standards Each CFSA and WDA shall develop written acquisition standards.
 These acquisition standards shall comply with all applicable federal and state acquisition statutes, regulations, rules, and circulars.
 The written standards shall also contain all relevant requirements of the provisions of this chapter, including the requirements listed in rule 5101:9-4-07 of the Administrative Code.

 (2) Application of standards

-(a) Each CFSA and WDA is legally responsible to ensure that all acquisitions funded by state or federal funds the agency received from ODJFS or funds used as the local match for these funds meet the acquisition standards established under this chapter.
+(a) Each CFSA and WDA is legally responsible to ensure that all acquisitions funded in whole or in part by state or federal funds meet the acquisition standards established under this chapter.